jhpuah/EEGDM/README.md

 <!-- Use `finetune.data_is_cached=<boolean>` to tell  -->

-If data is cached, the code will check metadata to ensure that it is consistent with the model hyperparameter.
+If data is cached, the code will check the metadata to ensure that it is consistent with the model hyperparameter.

 See `conf/finetune` for available options.

-In our experiment, `finetune.rng_seeding.seed` is set to 0, 1, 2, 3 and 4 to produce 5 checkpoints
+In our experiment, `finetune.rng_seeding.seed` is set to 0, 1, 2, 3, and 4 to produce 5 checkpoints

 ```bash
 python main.py finetune=base finetune.rng_seeding.seed=0